Use The Calming Phrase to Cope Through AnxietyFeb 11, 2022

 One Helpful Therapeutic Tool

-This walks them through a set of statements that helps them:
+It walks you through a set of statements that help you:

-- remind themselves that they are safe and in control, and
+- Remind yourself that you are safe and in control, and

 *Use the active link below to access my PDF of The Calming Phrase.
 It outlines each statement and gives an explanation of the benefit of that particular statement.*